Signs of Labor: How To Know When Baby Is Coming - Baby Chick

 Share

 You’ve spent your entire pregnancy preparing for your little one to enter the world.
 But as you reach the end of your pregnancy, are you ready for the actual onset of labor?
 While most women cannot plan their labor and delivery, there are certain things to pay attention to that can help clue you in as to when your baby may arrive.
 Even moms planning to be induced or those who have scheduled their C-section can still go into labor before that date.
-This is why all moms-to-be need to pay attention to signs of labor as they near the end.
+This is why all expectant mothers need to pay attention to signs of labor as they approach the end.
 Knowing what to look for and expect can take away much of the stress associated with the spontaneity of labor.

 The Signs of Labor

-You Can Breathe Easily
+You Can Breathe More Easily

 You have probably had difficulty breathing for the past few weeks (or more) as your baby kicks your diaphragm and pushes up on your lungs.
 Suppose you suddenly feel like breathing has become easier and can take that deep, satisfying breath again.
 This is called lightening and is a sign that the baby has dropped into your pelvis, a position they get into when they are ready to enter the world.1,2,6